sarahsspace/graduation_project/privacy_policy.md

 Privacy Policy                                       Last Updated: February 2025

-Icon (the app) helps users curate outfits using their wardrobe and Pinterest inspiration.
+Muse (the app) helps users curate outfits using their wardrobe and Pinterest inspiration.

 1. Data Collection & Storage
 User-uploaded wardrobe images are stored in Firebase for faster recommendations.